Language: EN

 An Array is a collection of variables of the same type, and of a fixed size.
 These are stored in contiguous memory locations.

-Each element of the array can be accessed using a numerical index, starting from zero.
-To do this we use the operator [].
+Each element of the array can be accessed using a numeric index, starting from zero.
+To do this, we use the operator [].

-The arrays in C# are of type System.Array.
-This class provides us with methods and properties necessary to work with arrays.
+Arrays in C# are of type System.Array.
+This class provides us with the necessary methods and properties to work with arrays.

 Declaration of arrays